 Each player’s primary job is to build his or her character the best way possible for the mission at hand.
 To do this, you will use your unique starting deck and add on to it with upgraded cards that you can buy throughout the game.
 Cards can be used to do a number of things, from fighting, going on the defensive, or even to get more cards into your hand.
 If you ever run out of cards, your character is out of the game.

 That is a very brief overview of how the game works.
 Check out the official Mistfall rules (PDF) if you want to see exactly how to play the game.

 - The Mistfall quests are very well-designed and probably took quite a bit of time to put together.
 They keep you guessing throughout as you fight off monsters, dodge encounters and work to achieve your goals.

-- Mistfall’s replay value is also pretty high as it allows you to learn the world, the mechanics, and the abilities of the characters.
-This is one of those rare scenario-driven games that doesn’t go stale quickly.
+- Mistfall’s replay value is also pretty high.
+The characters you choose, the scenarios, and the random encounters and locations ensure that each game will play out differently.
+This is one of those rare scenario-driven games that won’t go stale quickly.

 - Mistfall has a lot of rules and a kind of confusing rulebook layout.
-It isn’t an extremely complex game, but you will have to check keywords and other little rules as you’re playing, especially in your first two or three games.
+It isn’t an extremely complex game, but you will probably have to check keywords and other little rules as you’re playing, especially in your first two or three games.
 It doesn’t totally ruin the pacing of the game, but an already long game could be made even longer for those who don’t pick up on all of the rules quickly.

 Sometimes you appreciate a game simply because you know a ton of effort went into making it.
-That’s pretty much how we feel about Mistfall.
-It’s a nice-looking game and it does give you a pretty good co-op experience, but it just hasn’t been a hit with our group.
-We do stay engaged through each 2+ hour playthrough, but that’s mostly because there is A LOT you need to keep track of throughout the game and the puzzle is tough to wrap your head around at times.
+That’s pretty much how I feel about Mistfall.
+It’s a nice-looking game and it does give you a pretty good co-op experience, but it just hasn’t been a hit with my group.
+We have stayed pretty engaged through each 2+ hour playthrough, but that’s mostly because there is A LOT you need to keep track of throughout the game and the puzzle is tough to wrap your head around at times.